 Be sure that both surface and air temperature are above 50˚F during application and for 48 hours after application.
 Do not apply product if rain is forecasted within 24 hours of application.

 Perform the splash test.
 Sprinkle water on various sections of surface to be sealed.
 If water absorbs and darkens color of surface within five seconds, surface is porous and considered ready to be treated.
 If water beads up or otherwise sits on top of surface, then surface does not need protection at this time.

 Cover plants and shrubs.
 Move all objects that could come in contact with overspray.
-Overspray of product onto glass should be removed immediately with paint thinner or mineral spirits, following manufacturer’s safety recommendations.
+Overspray of product onto glass should be removed immediately with regionally compliant cleaner, following manufacturer’s safety recommendations.

 Do not use in below grade application where water pressure is a problem or on painted or recently stained surfaces

 DO NOT USE AS AN ADDITIVE TO PAINT.